sfsu logoorsp logo

 How far in advance of the proposal deadline should I contact ORSP?

 Please contact ORSP as soon as you know you are going to submit a proposal.
-You must notify ORSP AT LEAST 3 weeks before your deadline, so that we can ensure we will have the staffing resources available to work with you (For all Grants.gov submissions, and additional week is required).
+You must notify ORSP AT LEAST 3 weeks before your deadline, so that we can ensure we will have the staffing resources available to work with you (For all Grants.gov submissions, an additional week is required).
 Your first step is to complete our on-line PI Checklist, which provides the information we will need to complete your budget.
 If you have any questions about filling out this form, please contact Jackie White, PreAward Manager (whitej@sfsu.edu or 338-3578).

 Are ORSP and SFSU registered with Grants.gov for electronic proposal submissions?